77ccreed/Acty-proov/README.md

 Whole HTML content is placed into container.
 It’s max width is 1200px and is horizontally centered.

-## Bonus tasks - if the above is too easy':'
+## Bonus tasks - if the above is too easy

 1) Menu links have sublinks, which in desktop view open on hover under the according menu link (links are one under another).
 And in mobile view links expand.
 In other words